Shivangx01b/Audits/README.md

 ##### RCE
 It was found that the upload functionality located at Register page is vulnerable to rce.
-Note: For the sake of poc ony phpinfo file was called from the backend as it's tends to be a customer based aduit.
+Note: For the sake of poc only phpinfo file was called from the backend as it's tends to be a customer based audit.

 - Request =>
 ```